-10. EMPLOYMENT PROTECTION
+14. BENEFIT/EMPLOYMENT PROTECTION

+Use of FMLA leave cannot result in the loss of any employment benefit that accrued prior to the start of an employee's leave.
 Upon returning to work from the employee's FMLA leave, the employee will be reinstated to the position he/she held prior to his/her leave or to an equivalent position with equivalent pay, benefits, and other terms and conditions of employment, unless his/her employment would have otherwise ceased.
 He/she will have no greater right to employment with the District at the end of his/her leave.
 If his/her leave extends beyond his/her 12-week FMLA entitlement, the District may fill his/her position.

-11. DESIGNATION OF LEAVE
+15. DESIGNATION OF LEAVE

-Once the District receives any requested information, the District will inform the employee whether his/her leave will be designated as FMLA leave.
-If the employee does not provide the District with the required information within the time specified, the employee's absences will ordinarily be classified as other than FMLA leave and will be subject to the District's attendance policy.
-However, the District reserves the right to require the employee to use FMLA leave concurrently with sick leave.
+Once the District's third-party administrator receives the required information, the District's third-party administrator will determine and inform the employee whether his/her absence(s) will be designated as FMLA leave.
+If the employee does not provide the District's third-party administrator with the required information within the time specified, the employee's absence(s) will ordinarily be classified as other than FMLA leave and will be subject to the District's attendance policy.
+However, the District's third-party administrator may designate an absence as FMLA leave so long as the designation meets the requirements of the law.